allencch/med/README.md

 Usage
 =====

-There are 2 programs: **med** and **medgui**. med is the command-line which is less useful, but only for development testing; medgui is the GUI to ease the memory editing process.
-All the following usages are related to medgui.
+There are 2 programs: **med** and **med-qt**. med is the command-line which is less useful, but only for development testing; med-qt is the GUI to ease the memory editing process.
+All the following usages are related to med-qt.
 In order to use it, please use **sudo**.

 Interface